sergiogrz/dataeng_udacity/2_cloud_data_warehouses/project_data_warehouse/README.md

 ### Data loading

-Finally, we build the ETL pipeline which loads the data into the tables that we have created in the Data Warehouse.
+Finally, we build the ETL pipeline which loads the data into the tables that we have created in the Data Warehouse, by running the [`etl.py`](./etl.py) script.

 ```bash
 python etl.py